BTC, ETH, BNB, ADA, SOL, XRP, DOT, DOGE, SHIB, LUNA

 DOGE / USDT

-Dogecoin (DOGE) was down from $ 0.29 on November 8, indicating that it was sold on rallies.
-The price is back down to the 20-day EMA ($ 0.26), which is an important support to watch out for.
+Dogecoin (DOGE) broke below the moving averages on November 10, but the bulls bought the decline as seen in the long tail of the candle.
+They pushed the price above the 20-day EMA ($ 0.26) on November 11 and today, but have been unable to sustain the higher levels.
+This indicates that the bears are selling on rallies above the 20-day EMA.

-If the price rebounds from the current level, the bulls will again try to push the DOGE / USDT pair above $ 0.30.
-If they can pull it off, the pair could challenge the overhead resistance at $ 0.34.
-A breakout and close above this level will indicate that the bulls have the upper hand.
+Both moving averages are flat and the RSI is just below the midpoint, indicating a balance between supply and demand.
+If the price breaks below the 50-day SMA ($ 0.24), the DOGE / USDT pair could drop to $ 0.22 and then to $ 0.19.

-Alternatively, if the price breaks below the 20-day EMA, the next stop could be the 50-day SMA ($ 0.24).
-If this support breaks, the selling could intensify and the pair could fall to the strong support at $ 0.19.
+Conversely, if the price bounces off the 50-day SMA, the bulls will try to push the pair above the downtrend line.
+If they get their way, the pair could rally to $ 0.30 and subsequently hit the stiff overhead resistance at $ 0.34.

 SHIB / USDT